department-of-veterans-affairs/vets-design-system-documentation/src/_components/dividers.md

 ## Usage

-### When to use dividers
+### When to use horizontal rules

-Consider using a divider:

 - To signify a change in topic, content type, or expected interaction.
 - To create visual separation between chunks of content.
-Dividers can help users distinguish between blocks of similar content at-a-glace.
+Horizontal rules can help users distinguish between blocks of similar content at-a-glace.

 ### When to consider something else

-- Dividers are most effective when used infrequently.
-Avoid using dividers between short, individual items that are in close proximity with one another, unless the dividers are separating navigation links.
+- Avoid using horizontal rules between short, individual items that are in close proximity with one another, _unless_ they are separating navigation links.
 Consider using white space or headers instead to create vertical separation.
-- Use a gray (background color) box to separate a chunk of interactive elements, like search controls, from a list of results.
+- Use a gray (background color) box to separate a chunk of interactive elements, like search controls, from a list of search results.